-The Principal and Dean of Students are available at KACC to confer with students when the need arises.
+KACC's School Counselor is available at KACC to confer with students when the need arises.
 The subject may be educational, career and technical, or personal in nature.
 An "open-door" policy is always maintained.
-The student must obtain a hall pass from the instructor to come to the Principal's or Dean's Office.
+The student must obtain a hall pass from the instructor to come to the School Counselor's office.
+In the absence of the School Counselor, the Dean of Students or Principal will be available.

-KACC principal and Dean of Students are not a substitute for the home school counselor, but rather a supplement to the guidance services available in the students' home school.
+KACC's School Counselor, Dean of Students and Principal are not a substitute for the home school counselor, but rather a supplement to the guidance services available in the students' home school.